The Lemon Twigs: Style

+The Lemon Twigs' musical style has been described as indie rock, power pop, glam rock, indie pop, baroque rock, art rock, and jangle pop.
+In a 2024 interview, band member Michael D'Addario described the band's sound as fundamentally "pop rock. ...
+It's not always power pop and it's certainly not always glam rock. ...
+The through line would be pop structures and rock-based instrumentation."
+Michael cited the Beatles and the Beach Boys as their ultimate musical influences, adding that their other musical influences were in turn inspired by those bands.
+(The brothers jokingly refer to this mashup of Beatles and Beach Boys sounds as a genre called "Mersey Beach".)

-The Times characterized The Lemon Twigs as "a modern-day band combining the melodic, harmony-rich soft rock of Wings and Supertramp, the underground cool of Big Star and the Ramones, and the theatricality of Broadway musicals."
+In 2016, The Times characterized the Lemon Twigs' early sound as "a modern-day band combining the melodic, harmony-rich soft rock of Wings and Supertramp, the underground cool of Big Star and the Ramones, and the theatricality of Broadway musicals."
 The Guardian cited the "humbling beauty of their songs" and their "sumptuous harmonies."
-The band was signed to British alternative music label 4AD in 2015.
-Their debut album, Do Hollywood, was released in October 2016 to critical acclaim.
-A number of diverse pop music figures have publicly expressed admiration for the Twigs: Elton John, The Zombies, Boy George, Laura Marling, Gilbert O'Sullivan, Gary Brooker, Marc Almond, Iggy Pop, Todd Rundgren, Flea, and Gerard Way.
+A number of diverse pop music figures have publicly expressed admiration for the Twigs: Elton John, the Zombies, Dan and Justin Hawkins, Boy George, Gary Brooker, Iggy Pop, Todd Rundgren, Flea, Gerard Way, Questlove, Alice Cooper, Michael McDonald, and Jack Antonoff.

-Their musical style has been described as indie rock, power pop, glam rock, indie pop, baroque rock, and art rock.